Iamfind55/e-commerce-client/README.md

 ## For build project by docker:
+first try to npm run build of no error occur then run below code:
 Cd to the folder want to build and then run: docker compose up --build -d